uthcode/learntosolveit/source/resume.rst

 .. topic:: PROJECT DETAILS

+      **Twitter Projects**

+        * **Pants Build System**

+         Developer working Pants Build system Project.

+         A Build system used by Twitter and other companies which used for building java binaries, java libraries, scala libraries, scala binaries and artifacts.
+This tool is written in Python and used by Twitter for building its jvm targets.

+        * **git-review**

+          Tool used to facilitate code review process at Twitter.
+This ensures that a code review is posted, and review is provided by at least one other developer and when code is committed, triggers our system tests and if successful, merges it into master.

+        * **Twitter Cap Utils**

+           Developer of Twitter Cap Utils 2.0.

+           Deployment Utility used for deploying to servers within Twitter.
+           Twitter Cap Utils is a extension for Capistrano which adds Capabilities to deploy using Twitter specific strategies and log the deploys.

+      **Open Source Projects**

         * **urllib - Python Standard Library Module**

-           Current Maintainer of the urllib module of *Python Standard Library*.
+           Maintainer of the urllib.* modules of *Python Standard Library*.
 This module is at the core of handling any URLS in the web programming.
-This is Pure Python module.
+           This is a Pure Python module.

            * `Commit Stats`_
            * `Tracker Stats`_